daturadev/CPNSuite/README.md

 <b>Key Concepts:</b>
 - Data Handling: <i>The script reads state-area mappings from a JSON file, allowing for dynamic SSN generation based on the specified state.</i>
 - Random Number Generation: <i>It generates random SSNs by combining area numbers, group numbers, and serial numbers.</i>
-- Web Scraping: <i>The script uses Selenium to check the validity of generated SSNs by scraping a verification website.</i>
+- Web Scraping: <i>The script uses Selenium to check for validity of generated SSNs by scraping a verification website's results.</i>
 - Command-Line Interface: <i>It accepts command-line arguments for state and count, enhancing usability.<i>

 <b>Code Structure</b>